KarimAziev/picar-x-racer/README.md

 ### Usage

-Run the script to start the server:
+Run the script to start the server.
+Use the same Python environment as you used for the Picar-X installation.
+Assuming you installed it using `sudo python3`, as mentioned in the Picar-X manual:

 ```bash
 sudo python3 ~/picar-x-racer/backend/run.py